 First thing’s first – you need to know exactly what your EDC items are, so you know how big a bag you need.
 That’s the key to picking out the best EDC bag for you – it should suit your needs perfectly.

 On the other hand, if you want something to hold just the basics, then you’re okay with a smaller bag.
-Sling packs, waist bags and crossbody bags are all fine in this scenario – they can easily fit the bare necessities, and the small capacity make them easy to carry around everywhere.
+Sling packs, waist bags, and crossbody bags are all fine in this scenario – they can easily fit the bare necessities, and the small capacity makes them easy to carry around everywhere.

 What type of EDC items do you want to put in the bag?
-Are we talking about electronic devices and their accessories, hiking gear or survival gear?
-Depending on what exactly you want to put in an EDC bag, you should look for a couple different features.
+Are we talking about electronic devices and their accessories, hiking gear, or survival gear?
+Depending on what exactly you want to put in an EDC bag, you should look for a couple of different features.

 If you want a classic EDC bag that’s suitable for school or work, then look for a bag with a laptop sleeve and several pockets and compartments.
 These features are key to staying organized, and knowing exactly where all your stuff is.